 Cooperative will upgrade to new meter technology to benefit members

-A&N Electric Cooperative will upgrade its metering system to improve the reliability and efficiency of the existing electric distribution system.
+A&N Electric Cooperative is in the process if upgrading its metering system to improve the reliability and efficiency of the existing electric distribution system.

 The upgraded meters will enable the cooperative to perform several functions remotely, such as reading meters and reconnecting power and will support additional value-added services for our members.